Tshamz/tylershambora.com/README.md

 *  ~~Add content for the #entrance hash~~
 *  ~~Update each portfolio gallery item~~
 *  ~~Cleaning up the super big slider~~
-*  Markup for the site lives in three different places: index.html, subPagesDocument.html, and main.js.
-It would be nice to do one of a few things: Get everything in the same place under the same file type, at least abstract the HTML in the JavaScript into a separate JS file and do a little more robust templating..., or just do something different than what I'm doing now, cause right now what I'm doing is madness.
-*  ~~Knock off all the TODOs~~
+*  ~~Markup for the site lives in three different places: index.html, subPagesDocument.html, and main.js.~~
 *  ~~Rewrite all the copy associated with the gallery items so they are the correct length~~
 *  ~~Build a better light box~~
 *  ~~Look into more about support for pointer-events~~
 *  Improve a11y
+*  Lots of rivers in text

 kbye.